Skip to contents

 3. Reinstate 2FA for the workspace using the same method as in step 1.

-4. The workgroup admin can now reinstate 2FA enforcing for the workgroup.
+4. The workgroup admin can now reinstate mandatory 2FA for the workgroup.

 Permssion for other participants